Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 - CORD-19 metadata.csv file => CORD loader module
 - Plain text => Text loader module

+There is also a free-standing script to convert PubTator files.

 The data loader modules convert the respective input files to one or several JSON files (depending on the number of texts your are processing).
 These will be placed in the designated output folde and can be processed further by the other EasyNER modules.
 If the other modules are not run directly, the downloaded files can be saved and the pipeline can be started at the sentence splitter module later.

 Example of the generated JSON file: